Getting started

 And @cool/core

-using these native packages as optionalDependencies
+will be using these native packages as optionalDependencies

 :